allenta/zabbix-template-for-varnish-cache/README.rst

-**This is a Zabbix template + discovery & sender script useful to monitor Varnish Cache (6.0.x) instances**.
-Beware this project contains multiples branches (master, 4.1, etc.).
-Please, select the branch to be used depending on your Varnish Cache version (Varnish trunk → master, Varnish 4.1.x → 4.1, etc.):
+**This is a Zabbix template + discovery & sender script useful to monitor Varnish Cache Plus (6.0.x) instances**.
+Beware this project contains multiples branches (4.1 and 6.0).
+Please, select the branch to be used depending on your Varnish Cache Plus version (Varnish 4.1.x → 4.1, Varnish 6.0.x → 6.0):

 1. Copy ``zabbix-varnish-cache.py`` to ``/usr/local/bin/``.